chutsu/ditto/docs/how_do_i_use_mdoc.md

 - Also ___DO NOT___ INCLUDE THE FILE EXTENSION AT THE END!

 ## README.md
-Do I really have to tell you what to put in here?
+Do I really have to tell you what to put in here? really? ...